-Make your space count with these Creative Storage Solutions for Small Homes!
+Make your space count with these Creative Storage Solutions for Small Houses!

-Make your small home work beautifully with this BIG List of 41 Creative Storage Solutions shared by your frugal friends on The Frugal Girls Facebook page!
+Make your small home work beautifully with these Creative Storage Solutions for small spaces, and easy hacks to make tiny homes feel bigger, shared by your frugal friends on The Frugal Girls Facebook page!

 Lisa said: “I have small closets and one room has no closet.
 I lay my winter blankets between my mattress and box spring.
 It even gives the bed a little extra padding and height!”

 Ronnie said: “A friend gave me a great suggestion for weeding out clothes and easy closet organization.
 First, go through your closets and put the hangers backwards on the rod.
 When you wear something and wash it, hang it with the hanger the correct way.
 At the end of season, any outfit still hung with the backwards hanger was never worn and should be removed and sold or given away.
 For every new item purchased going forwards, you must remove one of your old to be given away, sold or thrown away.
 You can declutter your closet with little effort in just one year.”